misuka-renderer/misuka/docs/src/key_topics/acoustics.rst

 Rendering an image with an optical integrator using an acoustic variant will produce unexpected results, unless handled explicitly.
 For example, using an acoustic spectrum with an optical variant will interpret frequency nodes in Hz as wavelengths in nm.
 Conversely, using an acoustic variant to render an ``rgb`` image will produce very noisy images because Mitsuba's rgb-specific variance reduction techniques are not natively compatible with the acoustic spectrum type.
-See the :doc:`Forward Rendering: Shoebox Room <../rendering_tutorials>` tutorial for an example how to render images of acoustic scenes, evaluated at specific frequencies.
+See the :doc:`../rendering/shoebox_scene` tutorial for an example of how to render images of acoustic scenes, evaluated at specific frequencies.

 The ``pip`` package ships with ``acoustic_ad`` variants for all backends (``cuda``, ``metal`` and ``llvm``).
 We recommend setting the variants in the following way.